-- Please bring in paperwork (i.e., course descriptions, syllabi, etc.) to our office. - Fill out the paper petition in our office or the fillable document under "Office Forms" found here:
+- Please bring in paperwork (i.e., course descriptions, syllabi, etc.) to our office. - Fill out the paper petition in our office or the fillable document under "Office Forms" found here: - www.undergrad.socsci.uci.edu/policies/index.php We will contact you by phone or email you with the results.

-http://undergraduatestudies.ss.uci.edu/ugs_forms_policies_procedures

-We will contact you by phone or email you with the results.